Water is a hugely versatile photographic subject.

 ND filters for long shutter speeds

-But on a bright day the slowest shutter speed you can achieve might only be l/20sec, which may not be slow enough to give you the blurred effect you want.
+But on a bright day, the slowest shutter speed you can achieve might only be l/20sec, which may not be slow enough to give you the blurred effect you want.

-Unfortunately, without any extra kit your camera is simply incapable of letting less light in.
+Unfortunately, without any extra kit, your camera is simply incapable of letting less light in.

 This is effectively a piece of tinted glass that screws to the end of the lens to limit how much light can enter.

-I really suggest to invest in filters with at least the same quality as your lens.
-No much point to have a $1000 lens and a $15 filter that will decrease the quality of your photo
+I really suggest investing in filters with at least the same quality as your lens.
+No much point to having a $1000 lens and a $15 filter that will decrease the quality of your photo

 For example, an ND 10-Stop Filter provides 10 stops of exposure reduction and it will be so dark that you will not be able to see through it.
-You have to compose and focus prior to the filter installation